 - You can change anything about your character's appearance, including gender.
 Avoid changing your character's race, though, as it may mess up your stats.
 (More on this below.)
 When you are done, just select 'Done'.

 - You will be prompted to re-enter your character's name and the game will resume.

 To Change Your Character's Name

 - If you just want to change your character's name, you don't have to make any changes to your appearance, just select 'Done' and type your new name.

-- Mismatched experience and skill levels.
-Unfortunately, the game doesn't automatically allocate your previous experience with the same skills that you've built up while playing, so your new skill levels won't match the levels you had before.
+- Mismatched Experience and Skill Levels: Unfortunately, the game doesn't automatically allocate your previous experience with the same skills that you've built up while playing, so your new skill levels won't match those that you had before.
 In fact, it seems to just sort of dump all of your experience into Destruction and Restoration (at least in all my attempts.)

-- Losing particular racial powers.
-Changing your race may also cause you to lose the racial power you had when you started the game, but won't necessarily add the racial power for your new race.
+- Losing Particular Race-Related Powers: Changing your race may also cause you to lose the race-related power you had when you started the game, and won't necessarily be applied to your new race.

 All in all, changing your race using showracemenu is a bad idea.